I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 All you will need is the following:

-• A sharp knife of a handsaw
+• A sharp knife or a handsaw

 • Pots